rancher/docs/content/rancher/v2.x/en/tools/pipelines/_index.md

 - Using the Rancher UI.
 - Updating the configuration in the repository, using tools like Git CLI to trigger a build with the latest CI definition.

->**Note:** Rancher Pipeline not a replacement for enterprise-grade Jenkins or any other CI tool your team uses.
+>**Note:** Rancher Pipeline provides a simple CI/CD experience, but it does not offer the full power and flexibility of and is not a replacement of enterprise-grade Jenkins or other CI tools your team uses.

 ## Supported Version Control Platforms